 I respect the people who take the time to do some homework before the interview.
-Sure – you can’t know everything about the industry or my computer (if you did, you wouldn’t have any use for me!) doing some prep work demonstrates that you value our time.
-To me that is a sign of respect.
+Sure – you can’t know everything about the industry or my computer (if you did, you wouldn’t have any use for the interview!) doing some prep work demonstrates that you value time.
+To me, that is a sign of respect.

-Furthermore, it also shows me that you’re putting in effort to really learn as much as you can, not only on our call but also, before and afterward.
-That investment of time makes me want to do what I can to help the other person in their pursuit.
+Furthermore, it also shows that you’re putting in effort to really learn as much as you can, not only on the call but also, before and afterward.
+That investment of time makes someone want to do what they can to help the other person in their pursuit.